davetron5000/naildrivin5.com-OLD/source/_posts/2012-01-08-make-tests-clean-and-clear-without-duplication.markdown

 quickly, all the tests look similar, and it's hard to tell what the differences are.
 Specifically:

 * The assertions in the first two tests are identical.
 Is this by coincidence, or by design?
-* This test is hopelessly bound to the construction of a `Person`, even though this class doesn't test that construction; we simply want `Person` instances of a certain nature.
+* This test is tightly coupled to the construction of a `Person`, even though this class doesn't test that construction; we simply want `Person` instances of a certain nature.

 All of these issues make it unclear what's really being tested.
 What part of each of these tests is *different* from the others